Quick Links

 Instrumental Lessons

 We offer instrumental lessons through BMS on a very wide range of instruments and students who opt for music lessons are regularly entered for ABRSM or Trinity practical and theory examinations.
+All students who receive instrumental lessons are encouraged to participate in at least one ensemble.

 Music events